Basic Policies and General Information

 Learning Outcomes Assessment

-As part of its continuing effort to maintain quality academic programs and to provide strong support services, all DACC programs have established student learning outcomes.
-DACC/NMSU routinely conducts learning outcomes assessment activities at the classroom, program, and college levels through activities such as general education assessment projects, exit exams, exit interviews, and standardized tests.
-Students may be required to participate in one or more of these activities.
-College-wide essential learning outcomes and program-specific student learning outcomes are published on the DACC Assessment of Student Learning website.
+As part of its ongoing efforts to maintain high-quality academic programs and provide strong support services, all DACC programs have established Program Learning Outcomes.
+DACC/NMSU has an established process for conducting academic assessment at the course, program, and college levels.
+General education courses undergo assessment through a dedicated general education assessment process.
+All Program Learning Outcomes and General Education Essential Skills are published on the DACC Assessment of Student Learning website.

 DACC Graduation and Retention Rates

-Under the Student Right to Know and Campus Security Act of 1990, Public Law 101-542, DACC is required to calculate (using a prescribed formula) and disclose graduation rates for all first-time, full-time, degree-seeking students who enrolled at DACC in Summer and Fall 2020.
-This cohort consists of 981 students.
-The number of graduates who earned either a certificate or an associate degree by Summer 2023 was 153.
-The three-year, Student-Right-to-Know graduation rate was 15.6 percent.
+Under the Student Right to Know and Campus Security Act of 1990, Public Law 101-542, DACC is required to calculate (using a prescribed formula) and disclose graduation rates for all first-time, full-time, degree-seeking students who enrolled at DACC in Summer and Fall 2022.
+This cohort consists of 934 students.
+The number of graduates who earned either a certificate or an associate degree by Summer 2025 was 160 (17%).
+The four-year average, Student-Right-to-Know graduation rate was 17 percent.

 Rates for previous cohorts after three years are as follows:

-The retention rate for first-time, full-time DACC admitted students from Fall 2021 to Spring 2022 was 64 percent.
+The retention rate for first-time, full-time DACC admitted students from Fall 2023 to Fall 2024 was 63 percent.

 Student Special Care Policy